Legal Representation For Injured Victims Of Truck Accidents In Atlanta, Georgia

 What can cause a trucking accident?

-There are many road cases and different causes of a trucking accident.
-Some of them might be with you as a driver of another vehicle, as a passenger, or pedestrian.
+There are many different causes of a trucking accident.
 Truck accidents often occur due to brake problems (for example brake checking), speeding, driving under the influence, traffic, or road conditions.
 Furthermore, they can happen because of sudden changes in the driving (lane change, turns with no signal, etc.) or fatigue when commercial truck drivers have been on the road for too long without a break.

 How long do I have before filing a claim for a truck accident?